dashincubator/dash-incubator-rules/rules.md

 4. The Description text reflects the Value Proposition of the related Concept
 5. The Concept creator is listed as a [Stakeholder](#25-bounty-stakeholders)

-> In Trello, Bounty ownership is designated by assigning the Admin user as the Member of the card on the top left below the card title.
-When two Admins are assigned to the card, the assistant Admin is designated by putting their Trello username into the assistant Admin field on the card.
+> After creating the card in Trello the Strategist should assign themselves as the Member of the card on the top left below the card title.
+Assistant Admins are designated by putting their Trello username into the assistant Admin field on the card.

 ### 4.2.2 Bounty Ownership

 The Strategist who created a Bounty is considered the owner of that Bounty and has priority rights to edit the Bounty's fields, define Tasks and process resulting Claims, and change the Bounty's [Status](#23-bounty-status).
 The Strategist may transfer ownership to another Strategist at any time.

-> In Trello, Ownership is determined by the Admin who is a Member of the Card and who's username isn't specified in the assistant Admin field.
+> In Trello, Ownership is determined by the Strategist who is a Member of the Card.
+There should only be one Strategist as a member on the card.

 ### 4.2.3 Assistant Admins